helgeholm/randy/README.md

 Due to floating point rounding, functions returning floating point values may *extremely rarely* tangent the upper bound.

-Random integers are calculated as a modulo of a random UINT32.
+Random integers are calculated as a modulo of a random 53-bit unsigned integer.
 This means lower numbers will be slightly more favoured than large numbers, and imbalances will begin to be noticeable if you're asking for large integers.
-If this is a problem, you are advised to do your own calculations on randy.randInt(), which returns a well-distributed UINT32.
+If this is a problem, you are advised to do your own calculations on randy.randInt(), which returns a well-distributed UINT53.

-Maximum integer range is 4294967296.
+Maximum integer range is 2^53 = 9007199254740992.
+This is the maximum integer available in Javascript without losing precision.
 Any calls requiring a larger range than this, explicitly or implicitly, will not work at all.